GoogleCloudPlatform/cloud-run-external-metrics-autoscaling/README.md

 ## Deploy

-Deploy a CREMA service using the built image with the following `gcloud` command.
+Deploy your CREMA service using either
+- our pre-built container image in `us-central1-docker.pkg.dev/cloud-run-oss-images/crema-v1/autoscaler`
+- or a container image you build yourself from the source code using Cloud Build (see [instructions](#optional-build-the-container-image-from-source) below).

+The command here deploys the service using the pre-built container image; if you want to deploy your own built container image, update the IMAGE variable to specify it.

-Configure and run the following command:
+Configure the variables and the command deploy command:
 - `SERVICE_NAME`: The name for your CREMA service
 - `SERVICE_REGION`: The region to run your CREMA service in.
 - `CREMA_SERVICE_ACCOUNT_NAME`: The name of the service account which will run CREMA